Jbat1Jumper/erythrina/doc/02_making_assets.md

 ![](img/2/spritegif20.gif)

-The animation will be erratic but there is a solution if you wantto preview it nicely inside aseprite.
+The animation will be erratic but there is a solution if you want to preview it nicely inside aseprite.
 Just select the frames you want to repeat, click on the gear icon in the timeline menu, and click Set Loop Section.

 ![](img/2/sprite06.png)